BMR Calculator

 Why We Use the Mifflin-St Jeor Equation

-If you look around, you'll see a lot of BMR calculators give different numbers.
+If you look around, you'll see a lot of metabolism calculators give different numbers.
 That's because they use different math.
 We picked the one that's usually the closest to reality.

 Mifflin-St Jeor (1990)